Enhancing Preference-based Linear Bandits via Human Response Time: Experiment details

 For each GSE variation, we selected the $\eta$ that minimized the median error probability, as shown in the box plots in \cref{fig:app:results:Krajbich:eta}.
 If multiple $\eta$ values yielded the same median, we used the third quartile, and if necessary, the first quartile, to break ties.
-Based on this approach, we selected: $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,DT}})$, $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,}\mathbb{RT}})$, $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH}})$, $\eta=2$ for $(\lambda_{\text{hard}},\widehat{\theta}_{\text{CH}})$, $\eta=5$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,logit}})$, and $\eta=5$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,DT,logit}})$.
+Based on this approach, we selected: $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,DT}})$, $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,}\mathbb{RT}})$, $\eta=4$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH}})$, $\eta=2$ for $(\lambda_{\text{weak}},\widehat{\theta}_{\text{CH}})$, $\eta=5$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,logit}})$, and $\eta=5$ for $(\lambda_{\text{trans}},\widehat{\theta}_{\text{CH,DT,logit}})$.

-With the tuned elimination parameter $\eta$, we benchmarked each GSE variation on all $39$ bandit instances using its own manually tuned $\eta$.
+After tuning $\eta$, we manually set the buffer size $B_{\text{buff}}$ in \cref{alg:GSE} to $20$ seconds based on empirical results, ensuring the budget was not exceeded in any phase.
+We then benchmarked each GSE variation on all $39$ bandit instances using its own manually tuned $\eta$.
 Each variation was evaluated over $300$ repeated simulations with different random seeds, where human choices and response times were sampled from the dEZDM with the identified parameters.
 The full results are shown in \cref{fig:app:results:Krajbich:full}, with selected results presented in \cref{fig:results:all:snack:2}.